 The worldwide reinsurance and insurance businesses are highly competitive, as well as cyclical by product and market.
 As such, financial results tend to fluctuate with periods of constrained availability, higher rates and stronger profits followed by periods of abundant capacity, lower rates and constrained profitability.
-Competition in the types of reinsurance and insurance business that we underwrite is based on many factors, including the perceived overall financial strength of the reinsurer or insurer, ratings of the reinsurer or insurer by A.M.
-Best and/or Standard & Poor's, underwriting expertise, the jurisdictions where the reinsurer or insurer is licensed or otherwise authorized, capacity and coverages offered, premiums charged, other terms and conditions of the reinsurance and insurance business offered, services offered, speed of claims payment and reputation and experience in lines written.
+Competition in the types of reinsurance and insurance business that we underwrite is based on many factors, including the perceived overall financial strength of the reinsurer or insurer, ratings of the reinsurer or insurer business that we underwrite is based on many factors, including the perceived overall financial strength of the reinsurer or insurer, ratings of the reinsurer or insurer business offered, premiums charged, other terms and conditions of the reinsurance and insurance business offered, services offered, speed of claims payment and reputation and experience in lines written.
 Furthermore, the market impact from these competitive factors related to reinsurance and insurance is generally not consistent across lines of business, domestic and international geographical areas and distribution channels.

 We compete in the U.S., Bermuda and international reinsurance and insurance markets with numerous global competitors.
 Our competitors include independent reinsurance and insurance companies, subsidiaries or affiliates of established worldwide insurance companies, reinsurance departments of certain insurance companies, domestic and international underwriting operations, including underwriting syndicates at Lloyd's of London and certain government sponsored risk transfer vehicles.
 Some of these competitors have greater financial resources than we do and have established long term and continuing business relationships, which can be a significant competitive advantage.
-In addition, the lack of strong barriers to entry into the reinsurance business and the securitization of reinsurance and insurance risks through capital markets provide additional sources of potential reinsurance and insurance capacity and competition.
+In addition, the lack of strong barriers to entry into the reinsurance business and the securitization of reinsurance capacity and competition.

 Worldwide insurance and reinsurance market conditions historically have been competitive.
 Generally, there is ample insurance and reinsurance capacity relative to demand, as well as additional capital from the capital markets through insurance linked financial instruments.
-These financial instruments such as side cars, catastrophe bonds and collateralized reinsurance funds, provided capital markets with access to insurance and reinsurance risk exposure.
+These financial instruments such as side cars, catastrophe bonds and collateralized reinsurance finds, provided capital markets with access to insurance and reinsurance risk exposure.
 The capital markets demand for these products is primarily driven by the desire to achieve greater risk diversification and potentially higher returns on their investments.
 This competition generally has a negative impact on rates, terms and conditions; however, the impact varies widely by market and coverage.
 Based on recent competitive behaviors in the insurance and reinsurance industry, natural catastrophe events and the macroeconomic backdrop, there has been some dislocation in the market which we expect to have a positive impact on rates and terms and conditions, generally, though local market specificities can vary.